 Walking is lower-impact, so you can do it more frequently if that's your cardio of choice.
 "Walking four to six times per week and adding in hills and intervals will give you the best results," Holland told POPSUGAR.

-If your goal is to lose weight, Dr. Fredericson added, "you should do something every day" — whether that's walking, jogging, swimming, resistance training, or even yoga on a rest day.
+Ultimately, if your goal is to lose weight, "you should do something every day," Dr. Fredericson said, whether that's walking, jogging, swimming, resistance training, or yoga.
 And although running is ultimately the better fat-burning exercise, he said, "Walking is perfectly fine too.
 It's actually a great way to lose weight, combined with diet changes; you just need to do it consistently and do it for a longer period."

 Overall, the news is positive: you'll burn fat through walking and running.
 "The key is to do what you can do relative to your fitness level, be consistent, and mix up your intensities," Holland said.
 "Give yourself time, stick to a plan, and the results will come."